-Classes from Grades 6 to 8 are taught in mixed ability groups.
-Grades 9 and 10 classes are taught as Standard or Extended class.
-Beginning in Grade 7 all students are required to purchase a Texas Instruments graphic calculator as indicated by the school.
-The school will make no provisions to provide calculators for students who do not buy their own.
+In Grades 6 to 8, math classes are taught in mixed-ability groups.
+For Grades 9 and 10, students are placed in either Standard or Extended classes.
+Starting in Grade 7, all students are required to purchase a Texas Instruments graphic calculator, as the school does not provide calculators for those who do not buy their own.